The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 the payment must be of money

-there must be no conditions as to repayment.
-There
+there must be no condition

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.